On the computation of zone and double zone diagrams: Introduction

 \subsection{Background}

-Classical objects in computational geometry, such as polytopes, arrangements, and Delaunay triangulations are defined by explicit relations \cite{ComputeGeoBook_BCKO,Edelsbrunner-book-1987,Mulmuley1994}.
-A few years ago an interesting family of geometric objects defined by implicit relations was introduced in the pioneering works of T. Asano, J. Matou{\v{s}}ek and T. Tokuyama \cite{AMT2,AMTn}.
-An important member in this family is a zone diagram.
-In order to understand this object better, consider first the more familiar concept of a Voronoi diagram, another classical object which is defined explicitly.
-Given a set $X$, a distance function $d$, and a collection of subsets $(P_k)_{k\in K}$ in $X$ (called the sites or the generators), we associate with each site $P_k$ a corresponding Voronoi cell, that is, the set $R_k$ of all $x\in X$ whose distance to $P_k$ is not greater than its distance to the union $\bigcup_{j\neq k}P_j$.
-The collection $(R_k)_{k\in K}$ of Voronoi regions is the Voronoi diagram.
-On the other hand, in the case of a zone diagram $R=(R_k)_{k\in K}$ we associate with each site $P_k$ the set $R_k$ of all $x\in X$ whose distance to $P_k$ is not greater than its distance to the union of the other sets $R_j$, $j\neq k$.
-Figures \ref{fig:IntroVoronoi} and \ref{fig:IntroZone} show the Voronoi and zone diagrams, respectively, corresponding to the same ten singleton sites in the Euclidean plane.
+Classical objects in computational geometry, such as polytopes, arrangements, and Delaunay triangulations are defined by explicit relations \cite{BoissonnatYvinec1998book,Edelsbrunner-book-1987,GoodmanORourke2004book,Mulmuley1994,SharirAgarwal1995book}.
+Several years ago the pioneering works \cite{AMT2,AMTn} of T. Asano, J. Matou\v{s}ek and T. Tokuyama introduced ``implicit computational geometry'', a branch of computational geometry in which the geometric objects are defined by implicit relations involving sets.
+An important member in this family is called ``a zone diagram'' (this notion is significantly different from other notions of ``zones'' which exist in computational geometry \cite[Chapter 5]{Edelsbrunner-book-1987}, \cite[p.\,146]{Matousek2002book}, \cite[pp.\,231--236]{SharirAgarwal1995book}).

+In order to understand this geometric object better, consider first the much more familiar concept of a Voronoi diagram, another classical object which is defined explicitly.
+Suppose first that our setting is the Euclidean plane.
+We are given a collection of finitely many distinct points $p_1,\ldots,p_n$, $n\in \N$ (called the sites or the generators) and we associate with each site $p_k$ ($k\in \{1,\ldots,n\}$) its Voronoi cell (or Voronoi region), namely the set of all points $x=(x_1,x_2)$ in $\R^2$ having the property that $d(x,p_k)$, that is, the Euclidean distance between $x$ and $p_k$, is not greater than $d(x,p_j)$ for all $j\neq k$, $j\in \{1,\ldots,n\}$.
+The Voronoi diagram corresponding to the sites $p_1,\ldots,p_n$ is the tuple $(R_1,\ldots,R_n)$ of the corresponding Voronoi cells.
+More generally, given a set $X$, a distance function $d\colon X^2\to[0,\infty)$, and a collection of nonempty subsets $(P_k)_{k\in K}$ in $X$, we associate with each site $P_k$ ($k\in K$) its Voronoi cell, that is, the set $R_k$ of all $x\in X$ whose distance to $P_k$ is not greater than their distance to any of the other sites $P_j$, $j\neq k$, $j\in K$ (exact details appear in Definition \bref{def:Voronoi} below).
+The collection $(R_k)_{k\in K}$ of Voronoi cells is the Voronoi diagram.

+On the other hand, in the case of a zone diagram, we associate with each site $P_k$ the set $R_k$ of all $x\in X$ whose distance to $P_k$ is not greater than their distance to any of the other sets (or cells, or regions) $R_j$, $j\neq k$.
+The zone diagram induced by these sites is $R=(R_k)_{k\in K}$ (a formal definition appear in Definition \bref{def:zone} below).
+Figures \bref{fig:IntroVoronoi} and \bref{fig:IntroZone} show the Voronoi and zone diagrams, respectively, corresponding to the same ten point sites in the Euclidean plane.